DraconicDragon/ComfyUI-RyuuNoodles/README.md

 - Int Slider is meant for steps

 <sub>Use [ComfyUI_NYJY](https://github.com/aidenli/ComfyUI_NYJY) for a float slider but with actual configurable options, i believe [mixlab](https://github.com/shadowcz007/comfyui-mixlab-nodes) also has one.</sub>

+### Todo (maybe)

+- [ ] make a wildcard node that works like impact pack's (possibly by using impact pack's class, would only work while the pack is installed) but have wildcard be resolved during typing and not on queuing the workflow; need to look into how to preserve the seed and output string for reproducabilty, might not be possible

+- [ ] not really a todo but the token counter pushes up the input/output dot names by a few pixels which is probably caused by the extra 2 i added on pushing the counter display up to not collide with the textbox outline while selected/typing